 What are they?
 Let's hear it from an IIT JAM cracker himself.
 Sourik Dey is presently studying MSc Biotechnology at IIT Roorkee.
 He bagged 2-digit ranks in IIT JAM exams in both Biological Science(BL) & Biotechnology(BT).

 His JAM Ranks were - Biological Science(46) & Biotechnology(23).
 When we asked him about sharing his views and words of wisdom on this ongoing JAM Biological Science vs. Biotechnology debate, he readily agreed to share it with Eduncle.

-Important Note: IIT Kanpur has removed Biological Science subject, from now JAM exam will be conducted in only six subjects.
+Important Note - IIT Kanpur has removed Biological Science subject, the JAM exam will be conducted in only six subjects.

 Q: Is it possible to appear for BL and BT both in IIT JAM?

 From 2020, Biological Science is not in the subject list of IIT JAM, so candidate can only apply for Biotechnology subject.
 Here are the session timing and fee details: